 2. Checked Luggage

 What do you need to pack with you for a Disney vacation?
 Be sure to check out these two handy printable lists, a list for mom and a list for baby!
-I’ll mention that I underestimated the number of wipes I’d need and had to buy more on the last day.
+I underestimated the number of wipes I’d need during the entire trip and had to buy more on the last day.
 Fortunately they sold them inside the Baby Care center at Epcot!

-Solo with a Baby Traveling Tip: You’ll be lugging your luggage to the front of the hotel on check-out day so make sure you have one that rolls well and isn’t so impossibly heavy that you can’t handle it yourself.
+Solo with a Baby Traveling Tip: You’ll be lugging your luggage yourself so make sure you have one that rolls well and isn’t so impossibly heavy that you can’t handle it yourself.